rlucente-se-jboss/enmasse-workshop/README.md

 In this workshop, we will deploy using the standard (Keycloak) authentication service, use a unique id as your namespace, and tell it to deploy to the OpenShift cluster.
-Set $NAMSPACE to the OpenShift project you will be using through this workshop.
+Set $NAMESPACE to the OpenShift project you will be using through this workshop.
 Additionally,
 $USER should be set to the designated user on your OpenShift instance.
 For minishift, this would be <b>developer</b>.  $OPENSHIFT_MASTER